MHN5160 Advanced Mental Health Nursing 2

-Pre-requisite: MHN5120 and Students must be enrolled in the following Program: MMHN.
+Pre-requisite: MHN5120 and Students must be enrolled in one of the following Programs: MMHN or PMHN

 As nurses work in interdisciplinary and multidisciplinary teams it is important they have a good grounding in the accepted nomenclature as well as an understanding of its limitations.
 Specialist mental health nurses need a thorough understanding of current approaches to mental health care including different service models, as well as emerging trends in care.
 These nurses also need to recognise that there is a cultural basis to the interpretation of behaviour and that conventional psychiatry may have limitations for people with non-English speaking backgrounds.